vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 Within the scope of the IETF, efforts can be focused on two approaches when it comes to creating network models for device models.
 The first approach involves creating network models specific to each device model, while the second approach entails developing a generic and reusable structure for all models.
 This document puts forth a proposal for a reusable structure, aligning with the latter approach.

+The YANG data model defined in this document conforms to the Network Management Datastore Architecture (NMDA).

 ## Terminology and Notations

 TBD